Download our membership brochure

 - Multiple communication channels – list, blog, Facebook, Twitter – keep you in the know

 - Networking events – small group dinners, happy hours, student groups, speed mentoring – offer opportunities to meet other area professionals

 - Monthly programs provide quick takes on a variety of topics, such as career development, new technologies, management and leadership

 - Book clubs offer a chance to connect with like-minded readers

 - Occasional full-day or half-day workshops offer a deeper dive into topics of interest

 - Attend a full-day Joint Spring Workshop – collaboration, embedded librarianship, strategic planning

 - Volunteer – take on a leadership role and play a part in DC/SLA’s direction

 To become more involved with DC/SLA, or to get answers to your questions about our chapter, contact the DC/SLA President.
 To learn about where the Chapter is going, read our Mission and Strategies.
 For more information about our Chapter’s past, visit our Chapter Archives.

-The Membership Director (Jenny Wood) works to promote the value of membership both inside and outside the Chapter, recruit new members, and retain existing members.
+The Membership Director (Alicia Pappas) works to promote the value of membership both inside and outside the Chapter, recruit new members, and retain existing members.